-On an ongoing basis throughout each year, we accomplish the following:
+On an ongoing basis throughout each year, the board accomplishes the following:

-- Serve as point of contact for our Metro Council representative and others wanting or needing to inform neighborhood residents of items of interest.
-For example: Board is currently in contact with a developer, Joshua Rivet, who wishes to develop some property within the neighborhood and we have informed residents of an upcoming meeting where Joshua Rivet can explain his plans, etc.
+- Serves as point of contact for our Metro Council representative and others wanting or needing to inform neighborhood residents of items of interest.

-- Meet monthly to discuss neighborhood issues, projects, activities and possible solutions to problems.
+- Meets monthly to discuss neighborhood issues, projects, activities and possible solutions to problems.

-- Maintain a Civic Association email address which residents can use to report items of interest or make inquiries.
+- Maintains a Civic Association email address which residents can use to report items of interest or make inquiries.

-- Maintain a website with a blog and blast email capability used regularly to keep residents informed.
+- Maintains a website with a blog used regularly to keep residents informed.

-- Maintain a Facebook page for cross-posting items of interest to keep residents informed.
+- Maintains a Facebook page for posting items of general interest to keep residents informed.

-- Post to the NextDoor network to keep residents informed.
+- Posts to the NextDoor network to keep residents informed.

-- Promote beautification of our neighborhood through our Yard of the Season program.
+- Promotes beautification of our neighborhood through our Yard of the Season program.

-- Take photos of events and activities and notify the Advocate's Southside of these to publicize our neighborhood, residents and activities.
+- Submits photos and articles to the Advocate's Southside edition to publicize our neighborhood, residents and activities.

-- Coordinate efforts for an annual neighborhood-wide garage sale.
+- Coordinates efforts for an annual neighborhood-wide garage sale.

-- Hold an annual jambalaya lunch for all paid members.
+- Holds an annual Jambalaya Lunch Social free for all residents of paid households.

-- Hold at least one annual meeting for all members, with speakers who can discuss issues of concern - our Metro Council representative is invited (and attends) every year, and we have other speakers when controversial issues are being considered (for instance, Better Together vs City of St. George).
+- Holds at least one annual meeting for all members, with speakers who can discuss issues of concern - our Metro Council representative is invited (and attends) every year, as well as other community leaders (such as the Sheriff’s Department, School Board representatives, etc.).
+We also bring in speakers when controversial issues are being considered (for instance, Better Together vs City of St. George).

-- We ensure our organization remains in good standing being appropriately registered with the La Secretary of State's office and our non-profit status with the IRS is properly reported and maintained.
+- We ensure our organization remains in good standing being appropriately registered with the Louisiana Secretary of State's office and our non-profit status with the IRS is properly reported and maintained.

-- We maintain membership in the Federation of Greater Baton Rouge Civic Associations, and two board members attend the monthly FGBRCA meeting to keep informed of larger issues of interest to Baton Rouge civic associations and HOAs.
+- We maintain membership in the Federation of Greater Baton Rouge Civic Associations, and at least one board members attends the monthly FGBRCA meeting to keep informed of larger issues of interest to Baton Rouge civic associations and HOAs.
 We pass along to residents any information of interest or concern.